ceph/ceph/doc/releases/squid.rst

   offers upmap and read optimization simultaneously, or ``read``, which may be used to only optimize reads.
 For more detailed information see https://docs.ceph.com/en/latest/rados/operations/read-balancer/#online-optimization.
+* RADOS: BlueStore has been optimized for better performance in snapshot-intensive workloads.
+* RADOS: BlueStore RocksDB LZ4 compression is now enabled by default to improve average performance and "fast device" space usage.
+* RADOS: A new CRUSH rule type, MSR (Multi-Step Retry), allows for more flexible EC configurations.
+* RADOS: An OpTracker to help debug mgr module issues is now available.
+* RADOS: Scrub scheduling behavior has been improved.

 RBD
 ~~~